-And when Ibrahim and Ismail were raising the foundations of the House (the Ka’bah),
+And when Ibrahim and Ismail were raising the foundations of the House (the Ka’bah) (saying):

 Verily!
 You are the All-Hearer, the All-Knower.”

-1. The building of the Ka’bah is no small deed.
-When we give charity to build masjids, we hope to receive a share of the reward.
-Imagine the reward of someone putting the foundation of Ka’bah with his own hands with his son.
+The building of the Ka’bah is no small deed.
+When we give charity to build masajid, we hope to receive a share of the reward.
+So imagine the reward of someone putting back the foundation of Ka’bah with their own hands.

-2. And yet, even with the fact that Ibrahim a.s. is a messenger of Allah, even when Allah said that he’ll be made as Imam for mankind to follow [Q2:124], even when he passed all tests, even after all that, he was still humble & unsure if what he was doing was good enough for Allah.
+And yet, even with the fact that Ibrahim a.s. is a messenger of Allah, even when Allah said that he’ll be made as Imam for mankind to follow [Qur’an 2:124], even after all those tests that he passed, he was still humble & unsure if what he was doing was good enough for Allah.
 So he made du’a for Allah to accept it from him & Ismail a.s.